-Even more alarming, the inbound volumes for Shanghai have plummeted.
+Even more alarming, the inbound volumes for Shanghai plummeted and then stayed weak.
 This concerns us since it is the inbound shipment of high value/low density parts and pieces that are assembled into the high-value tech devices that are shipped to the rest of the world.
 Hence, in markets such as Shanghai, the inbound volumes predict the outbound volumes and the strength of the high-tech manufacturing economy.